frasfras/effinctrack/README.md

 # efficien tracker
-tool for hackathon participants looking to optimize their workflow and increase their productivity, helping them to have a better overall hackathon experience.
+tool for hackathon participants looking to optimize thru their office hours, helping them to have a better overall hackathon experience.